Street Fighter Alpha 3: Characters

 The game brings back all eighteen of the characters that appeared in Street Fighter Alpha 2.
 As with the previous Alpha titles, several characters were added to the game: Cammy, who was previously featured in the console-exclusive Street Fighter Alpha 2 Gold, E. Honda, Blanka, Balrog (who is an unlockable character), and Vega.
-New characters introduced in Alpha 3 include R. Mika, a Japanese female wrestler who idolizes Zangief; Karin Kanzuki, Sakura's rival who was first introduced in the Street Fighter manga Sakura Ganbaru! by Masahiko Nakahira; Cody from Final Fight, who has since become an escaped convict; and Juli (full name: Julia) and Juni, two of Shadaloo's "Dolls" who serve as Bison's brainwashed assassins and guards and who are unlockable characters, with Juli is revealed to be T. Hawk's long-lost lover.
+New characters introduced in Alpha 3 include R. Mika, a Japanese female wrestler who idolizes Zangief; Karin Kanzuki, Sakura's rival who was first introduced in the Street Fighter manga Sakura Ganbaru! by Masahiko Nakahira; Cody from Final Fight, who has since become an escaped convict; and Juli (full name: Julia) and Juni, two of Shadaloo's "Dolls" who serve as Bison's brainwashed assassins and guards and who are unlockable characters (Juli is revealed to be T. Hawk's long-lost lover).

 The PlayStation version makes Balrog, Juli and Juni immediately playable and adds the remaining characters introduced in Super Street Fighter II: Dee Jay, Fei Long and T. Hawk, along with Guile from Street Fighter II, and Evil Ryu and Shin Akuma from Street Fighter Alpha 2, the latter three being unlockable.
 The Dreamcast and Saturn versions move Guile, Evil Ryu and Shin Akuma to the default roster (although the latter shares a slot with his regular counterpart and is playable via a special button combination).
 The more powerful version of M. Bison who is the true final boss of Alpha 3 with the special Shadaloo-ism meter, Final M. Bison, is also made playable in these Sega versions via a code.

 The Game Boy Advance version contains all of the characters from previous versions, as well as three additional characters: Yun from Street Fighter III, Maki from Final Fight 2, and Eagle from the original Street Fighter, all three based on their incarnations from Capcom vs. SNK 2: Mark of the Millennium 2001.
 The PlayStation Portable version, Street Fighter Alpha 3 MAX, also adds Ingrid from Capcom Fighting Evolution, to bring the total playable character count to 39.
 All characters are also playable in the Capcom Fighting Collection 2 version of the game.